drivr-old/dd-ui/README.md

 ## Release
 * Bump up version and jspm main file number in `package.json`
 * Run cmd `grunt shell`
-* Commit changes and push to origin
-* Add tag for this new version and push it to origin

 ## Supported browsers